CircleCI-Public/slack-orb/README.md

           fail_only: true # Optional: if set to `true` then only failure messages will occur.
           webhook: "webhook" # Optional: Enter a specific webhook here or the default will use $SLACK_WEBHOOK
           only_for_branches: "master" # Optional: If set, a specific branch for which status updates will be sent.
 In this case, only for pushes to master branch.
+          use_on_tags: "/^v.*/" # Optional: Set to the same regex as the workflow tag filter, or empty string to match all tags.
+In this case, all tags starting with "v"
 ```

 ![Status Success Example](/img/statusSuccess.PNG)